-The Commission website received more than approximately 184,000 hits throughout 2011-12.
+The Commission's website received more than approximately 640,000 hits throughout 2012/13.

-During the past year the Commission's staff handled over 6,600 letters, faxes, e-mail messages and telephone calls - many from members of the public concerned about legal issues and problems they had experienced with the justice system.
+During the past year the Commission's staff received and dealt with over 4,300 letters, faxes, e-mail messages and telephone calls - many from members of the public concerned about issues and problems they had experienced with the justice system or with the operation of particular laws.